telerik/xaml-docs/controls/radtimespanpicker/timespancomponents.md

 * __ItemSource__ - represents the collection of available items the user could choose from.
 Its main purpose is to populate the Items inside the TimeSpanComponents.

-* __Minimum__ - this a property of type double that is used to define the minimum range of selectable items in the ItemSource collection of __RadTimeSpanPicker__.
+* __Minimum__ - this is a property of type double that is used to define the minimum value of the selectable items in the ItemSource collection of __RadTimeSpanPicker__.

-* __Maximum__ - represents the maximum range of selectable items in the ItemSource that the user could pick.
-Again as the minimum property it is of type double.
+* __Maximum__ - represents the maximum value of the selectable items in the ItemSource that the user could pick.
+Again, like the Minimum property it is of type double.

 * __Step__ - it defines the value steps difference between two sequential selectable values.
 It is used to increment each value that populate the ItemsSource collection.
 It is of type double.